Astrophysics: Theoretical astrophysics

 Theoretical astrophysicists use a wide variety of tools which include analytical models (for example, polytropes to approximate the behaviors of a star) and computational numerical simulations.
 Each has some advantages.
 Analytical models of a process are generally better for giving insight into the heart of what is going on.
 Numerical models can reveal the existence of phenomena and effects that would otherwise not be seen.

 Theorists in astrophysics endeavor to create theoretical models and figure out the observational consequences of those models.
 This helps allow observers to look for data that can refute a model or help in choosing between several alternate or conflicting models.

 Theorists also try to generate or modify models to take into account new data.
 In the case of an inconsistency, the general tendency is to try to make minimal modifications to the model to fit the data.
 In some cases, a large amount of inconsistent data over time may lead to total abandonment of a model.

 Topics studied by theoretical astrophysicists include stellar dynamics and evolution; galaxy formation and evolution; magnetohydrodynamics; large-scale structure of matter in the universe; origin of cosmic rays; general relativity and physical cosmology, including string cosmology and astroparticle physics.
 Relativistic astrophysics serves as a tool to gauge the properties of large-scale structures for which gravitation plays a significant role in physical phenomena investigated and as the basis for black hole (astro)physics and the study of gravitational waves.

 Some widely accepted and studied theories and models in astrophysics, now included in the Lambda-CDM model, are the Big Bang, cosmic inflation, dark matter, dark energy and fundamental theories of physics.

 Popularization

 The roots of astrophysics can be found in the seventeenth century emergence of a unified physics, in which the same laws applied to the celestial and terrestrial realms.
 There were scientists who were qualified in both physics and astronomy who laid the firm foundation for the current science of astrophysics.
-In modern times, students continue to be drawn to astrophysics due to its popularization by the Royal Astronomical Society and notable educators such as prominent professors Lawrence Krauss, Subrahmanyan Chandrasekhar, Stephen Hawking, Hubert Reeves, Carl Sagan, Neil deGrasse Tyson and Patrick Moore.
+In modern times, students continue to be drawn to astrophysics due to its popularization by the Royal Astronomical Society and notable educators such as prominent professors Lawrence Krauss, Subrahmanyan Chandrasekhar, Stephen Hawking, Hubert Reeves, Carl Sagan and Patrick Moore.
 The efforts of the early, late, and present scientists continue to attract young people to study the history and science of astrophysics.

 The television sitcom show The Big Bang Theory popularized the field of astrophysics with the general public, and featured some well known scientists like Stephen Hawking and Neil deGrasse Tyson.